Supporting a healthy menu in the classroom

 If your school has a kitchen garden program why not link it to the canteen, by using the ingredients you grow and recipes you cook to test possible new canteen menu items.

 You could also help to supply the canteen with herbs or easy to grow vegetables (you might even save a little money).

 See Stephanie Alexander Kitchen Garden Foundation for support to deliver pleasurable food education through kitchen gardens.

 Many hands make light work

-The students could also volunteer in the canteen, supporting the school and learning some great life skills, gaining retail experience.
+Students could volunteer in the canteen, supporting the school, learning some great life skills and gaining retail experience.

 Students take the lead

 Get your school’s student representative council or students’ voice group to support the canteen and take charge of ensuring the menu is loved and healthy.
 This could include helping to plan theme days.